KD2D/Chat-for-Meta-Llama-Inst/README.md

 `pip install -r requirements.txt`

 Run `Up_Model.py`

-If the project becomes popular, I will translate all comments in the code into both Russian and English.
+Thanks for growing the popularity of the repository!